hbctraining/variant_analysis/lessons/09_variant_annotation.md

 module load snpEff/4.3g
 ```

-With the `SnpEff` module loaded, let's use the following command to browse all of the currently availible genomes:
+With the `SnpEff` module loaded, let's use the following command to browse all of the currently available genomes:

 ```
 java -jar $SNPEFF/snpEff.jar databases | less
 ```

 The first column is the database name and the second column in the `Genus_species` for the organism.
 There is also a database download link where the database can be downloaded at but this can be ignored as SnpEff will automatically download the database if needed.
 As you can see there are tens of thousands of these pre-built databases.
-So let's exit the `less` buffer page and see which GRCh databases are availible:
+So let's exit the `less` buffer page and **see which GRCh databases are available**:

 ```
 java -jar $SNPEFF/snpEff.jar databases | grep "GRCh"